 - Psychological: acts that instill a sense of fear or anxiety, etc. Any act that insults or demeans an individual in such a way as to cause distress, reluctance to attend school, a decline in work standards or problem behaviors.

-- Cyber Bullying: posting inappropriate pictures, use of vulgar or inappropriate language, spreading rumors/lies regarding other FVL students, and sharing information that may be true but should be treated as confidential in nature.
+- Cyber Bullying: posting inappropriate pictures, use of vulgar or inappropriate language, spreading rumors/lies regarding other FVL students, or sharing information that may be true but should be treated as confidential in nature.

 REPORTING OF BULLYING